 While Trump assured the crowd that he "didn't come here tonight to pander to you about Israel," saying, "that's what politicians do," he noted that in 2004 he served as the grand marshal of the 40th Salute to Israel Parade in New York.

 "It was a very dangerous time for Israel and frankly for anyone supporting Israel.
 Many people turned down this honor.
 I did not.
 I took the risk and I'm glad I did," Trump said.

 He also ended his speech by announcing that his daughter, who married a Jewish man and converted to Judaism, is about to give birth.
 "My daughter Ivanka is about to have a beautiful Jewish baby," he said.

 Outside the venue Monday evening, anti-Trump protesters gathered to voice anger over his brash political rhetoric and his attendance at the conference.
-But there was no mass walk-out of AIPAC attendees or other any other demonstration inside the hall, as some had planned.
+But there was no mass walk-out of AIPAC attendee or other demonstration inside the hall, as some had planned.

 He was followed on stage by rival Ted Cruz, who opened his speech by pointedly noting Trump's use of the term Palestine.
 Although the U.N.
 General Assembly overwhelmingly voted in 2012 to recognize Palestine as a "non-member observer state," the U.S. does not currently recognize the Palestinian territories as an independent state and the Texas senator didn't miss the chance to take a dig at the front-runner.

 "Perhaps to the surprise of the previous speaker, Palestine has not existed since 1948," said Cruz.